PA Department of Community and Economic Development

 The Emergency Solutions Grant – CARES (ESG-CV) provided an appropriation of Homeless Assistance Grants under the Emergency Solutions Grant.
 The CARES Act provides for three allocations of homeless assistance funds to prevent, prepare for, and respond to coronavirus, among individuals and families who are homeless or receiving homeless assistance and to support additional homeless assistance and homelessness prevention activities to mitigate the impacts created by coronavirus.

 DCED will accept applications from any general-purpose unit of local government, including cities, boroughs, and townships, towns, counties, home rule municipalities, and communities that desire to apply “on behalf of” other municipalities.
 Local governments may apply “on behalf of” nonprofit organizations.
 Non-profit organizations are eligible to apply only for a regional project as long as it demonstrates a regional need and serving multiple counties.
 (DCED defines “regional” as more than one county.)

-The Economic Injury Disaster Loans can provide vital economic support to agricultural small businesses to help overcome the temporary loss of revenue they are experiencing.
+The Economic Injury Disaster Loans can provide vital economic support to eligible small businesses and agricultural businesses to help overcome the temporary loss of revenue they are experiencing.
 These loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
 Agricultural businesses includes those businesses engaged in the production of food and fiber, ranching, and raising of livestock, aquaculture, and all other farming and agricultural related industries (as defined by section 18(b) of the Small Business Act (15 U.S.C.
 647(b)).
+Small businesses include those businesses with no more than 500 employees.
 The interest rate is 3.75% for small businesses without credit available elsewhere; businesses with credit available elsewhere are not eligible.
 The interest rate for non-profits is 2.75%.